 In the first epistle to the Corinthians, angels are mentioned in connection with the worship of the true church.
 We quote the verse: "For this cause ought the woman to have power on her head because of the angels."
 What is the meaning of this verse?
 God is the God of order not only in creation but also in redemption.
 Man and woman are given a place before Him.
 In the church, woman has her place given to her by the Lord.
 That place is revealed in 1 Timothy ii:11-14.
 "Let the women learn in silence with all subjection.
 But I suffer not a woman to teach, nor to usurp authority over the man, but to be in silence.
 For Adam was first formed, then Eve.
 And Adam was not deceived, but the woman being deceived was in the transgression."
 God has given to man the first place both in creation and in redemption.
 Woman takes her place as under the man.
 Paul, in this chapter, speaks of this when he writes by the Spirit of God that the head of the woman is the man; that the head of the man is Christ, and that the head of Christ is God.
 This is the scale of power ascending to the supreme God.
 Then he adds that the man was not created for the woman, but the woman for the man.
 In worship in the assembly, that is the church, woman has, therefore, her place which needs to be expressed outwardly.
 Man is to pray and worship with his head uncovered.
 He represents authority, and in this respect was invested with the glory of God, of whom he was the image.
 The woman is to have her head covered, as an outward sign and evidence that she is subject to the man; that covering is a token of the power to which she is subject.
 In connection with this the apostle speaks of the order in creation, according to which a woman's hair, her glory and attractive ornament, showed in contrast with the hair of the man, that she was not made to present herself before all with the boldness of man.
-"Given as a veil, her hair showed that modesty, submission (a covered head that hides itself, as it were. in that submission and in that modesty) was her true position, her distinctive glory."
+"Given as a veil, her hair showed that modesty, submission (a covered head that hides itself, as it were, in that submission and in that modesty) was her true position, her distinctive glory."\ fashion of this world and have their hair shorn.
+But even these details are connected with the glory of the Lord Jesus Christ.

-It hardly needs any mention how all these injunctions are ignored in our days.
-But few pay attention to them.
-Others say they are but unessential details and have no more meaning for us today.
-Sad it is to see how professedly Christian women can imitate the even these details are connected with the glory of the Lord Iesus Christ.
 We return to our theme.
 The woman, in her worship and in prayer, should cover her head.
 Besides maintaining the order of God she is to do this because of the angels.
 They look on while the church is gathered to worship.
-With what holy admiration they must witness the supremest form of worship on earth, when true believers gather around the Lord's table to break the bread and partake of the blessed cup, showing forth the Lord's death, till He comes!
+With what holv admiration they must witness the supremest form of worship on earth, when true believers gather around the Lord's table to break the bread and partake of the blessed cup, showing forth the Lord's death, till He comes!
 They behold the divine order then, man uncovered, the token of his place; woman with covered head, the token of her place.
 The verse teaches us that angels behold the church in worship.
 They are the unseen witnesses when God's people meet in that blessed and worthy name.